nadia-sharief/ai4science-causality-eval/README.md

 ---

-# Project Objectives
+## Project Objectives

 1. Extract a concise one-sentence conclusion from each paper.
-2. Decide whether the conclusion expresses a **causal claim** (e.g., causes, leads to, induces, mediates, prevents).
+2. Determine whether the conclusion expresses a **causal claim** (e.g., causes, leads to, induces, mediates, prevents).
-3. For non-causal claims, assign a relation type:
+3. For non-causal conclusions, classify the relationship as one of:
    *correlation, association, description, hypothesis, mechanistic/theory, measurement/method, other*.
 4. Evaluate multiple LLM models:
    - GPT-4o
    - GPT-4o (few-shot)
    - GPT-4o-mini
    - GPT-4o-mini (post-processed)
-   - Regex / keyword heuristic baseline
+   - Regex / keyword baseline
-5. Compare model performance across scientific disciplines.
+5. Compare performance across scientific disciplines.

 ---

-# Dataset Source
+## Dataset Source

 The original dataset file (**AI4Science_Dataset.txt**) is **not included** because GitHub does not allow files larger than 100MB.